Also see:

 What to do?

-When it comes to dietary fats, avoiding foods rich in polyunsaturated fats (grains, beans, fatty fish, fish oils, seed, seed oils, nuts, above ground vegetables, vegetable oils) could be a strategy you could employ to avoid the degenerative(18-19) and metabolism suppressing effects created by these foods.
 The ability to fatten farm animals quickly with little feed using a diet consisting of corn, soy, and grain is due to these PUFA rich foods’ ability to slow metabolism by poisoning the thyroid gland.
-PUFA-rich corn, soy, and grain are now used in processed foods and for raising industrial poultry and pork.
-This has widespread, toxic consequences.
+PUFA-rich corn, soy, and grain are now used widely in processed foods and for raising industrial poultry and pork (omnivores).
+This has widespread, toxic consequences on cellular energy, cellular health, and the hormones.

-Saturated fats (butter, ghee, refined coconut oil, cheese, milk, chocolate, pastured animal foods) support metabolism and are protective as they are not prone to lipid peroxidation and can reverse the multitude of damaging effects of a diet rich in EFA and other polyunsaturated fats (like fish oils).
+Saturated fats (butter, ghee, refined coconut oil, cheese, milk, chocolate, pastured animal foods from ruminate herbivores) support metabolism and are protective as they are not prone to lipid peroxidation and can reverse the multitude of damaging effects of a diet rich in EFA and other polyunsaturated fats (like fish oils).
 Forming fatty acids from sugar, since they are not of the toxic variety, is also protective.
 Healthy newborns are “EFA deficient”(20) since they are protected from PUFA by the mother’s placenta, and they form fats from sugar during gestation.

 Resources: